Apple Pie Caramel Apples

-- 1 tsp cinnamon
+- 1 1/2 teaspoon cinnamon

-In a small bowl combine the brown sugar, sugar, and cinnamon.
+- In a small bowl combine the brown sugar, sugar, and cinnamon.
 Mix to combine.

-Place apples in the freezer while you melt the caramel.
+- Place apples on a wax paper lined baking sheet and place in the freezer while you melt the caramel.

-Place the finished apples in the freezer for 5 minutes to set.
+- Place the finished apples in the freezer for 5 minutes to set.
 Remove from freezer, cut into 8 slices and enjoy!